A combined first and second order variational approach for image reconstruction: The numerical implementation

 where $b_{1}^{k+1}=(b_{1,1}^{k+1},b_{1,2}^{k+1})\in(\mathbb{R}^{n\times m})^{2}$ and $b_{2}^{k+1}=(b_{2,11}^{k+1},b_{2,22}^{k+1},b_{2,12}^{k+1},b_{2,21}^{k+1})\in(\mathbb{R}^{n\times m})^{4}$.

-[first]{Remark} \begin{rem} Notice that at least in the case where $T$ is the identity function, the minimisation problem (\ref{oursminiter1}) has a unique solution.
-Moreover, the functional $E$ is positive and coercive and the constrained minimisation problem (\ref{minimisationstep2}) has a unique solution.
-Thus, the iterative scheme (\ref{bragain1})-(\ref{bragain2}) is indeed equivalent to the Bregman iteration and Theorem \ref{bregmanprop} holds. \end{rem}
+[first]{Remark} \begin{rem} Notice that at least in the case where $T$ is injective (denoising, deblurring), the minimisation problem (\ref{oursminiter1}) has a unique solution.
+Moreover in that case, the functional $E$ is coercive and the constrained minimisation problem (\ref{minimisationstep2}) has a unique solution.
+Thus, Theorem \ref{bregmanprop} holds. \end{rem}

 Our next concern is the efficient numerical solution of the minimisation problem (\ref{oursminiter1}).
 We follow \cite{goldstein2009split} and iteratively minimise with respect to $u$, $v$ and $w$ alternatingly: